• Home

 Cream Cheese (two 8 oz packages, softened)

 This is your base.
-It gives the dip its thick, creamy texture and mild tangy flavor.
-Softened is non-negotiable — cold cream cheese won’t mix smoothly and you’ll end up with lumps that won’t disappear in the oven.
+Softened is non-negotiable — cold cream cheese won’t mix smoothly and you’ll end up with lumps that won’t cook out.
+I’ve tried to shortcut this and regretted it every time.
 Leave it out for 30 minutes, or microwave in 10-second bursts.
-Full-fat or Neufchâtel both work.
-Skip fat-free — it doesn’t melt right.
+Full-fat or Neufchatel both work.
+Skip fat-free — it doesn’t melt right and the texture goes off.

 Mayonnaise (1 cup)